Blackmagic Fusion Plugins—Custom Shader 3D

 - Many included sample shaders to adapt and learn from.

-Our plugins come with free maintenance updates and include support for both Fusion Studio 7 & 8 (Windows only).
+Our plugins come with free maintenance updates and include support for Fusion Studio 7, 8, and 9 (Windows only).